AD1024/Sager/README.md

 A Demonic Graph Synthesizer for Worst Case Performance

 # Project Structure
-- `sager.rkt` contains the pipeline procedure from synthesizing to scaling
+- `sager.rkt` contains the pipeline procedure from synthesizing to scaling and the concrete calls we make to generate data.
 - `core.rkt` contains procedures use incremental solving to synthesize graphs
 - `scaler.rkt` contains utilities for scaling a gadget to a larger graph
-- `helper.rkt` contains some auxiliary data
+- `helper.rkt` contains some helper function and auxiliary symbolic data structure
 - `./algorithms` contains concrete implementations of target algorithms (SPFAs)

 ## Comparison Data Generators